The idea of office workers contently typing or filing away in their own neat, little cubicles has been erased.

 3. Easy-to-access meeting rooms and community tables

-Meeting rooms should be accessible to everyone, and not reserved for managers and top brass alone.
+Meeting pods should be accessible to everyone, and not reserved for managers and top brass alone.

 This accessibility helps foster collaboration and can grow leadership skills.
 Certain team members tasked with coordinating or leading both impromptu and planned meetings will benefit most.